Aims of Westbourne House

 At Westbourne House, we commit ourselves to providing a happy and secure environment, where children feel valued, enjoy learning through the art of play and can develop and flourish.

-Our enthusiastic and committed staff, offer children a broad and balanced variety of activities, all of which are centred on play.
+Our enthusiastic and committed staff, offer children a board and balanced variety of activities, all of which are centred on play.
 In addition on gaining language, mathematical, scientific and artistic skills, they are encouraged to develop enquiring minds, to question, reason and make decisions.

 During these early years, we hope to promote positive social skills and we encourage all children to become responsible, confident and independent.